Municipal Guide Texas Houston · Harris County

 Houston trade permits

-Electrical permits
+Electrical

-Plumbing permits
+Plumbing

 Required for new plumbing, repipes, water heater changeouts, fixtures, and gas piping, performed by a state-licensed plumber.
 Fees follow the city schedule with a per-permit minimum.

-Confirm scope & jurisdiction
+1. Confirm scope and jurisdiction

-Verify the work needs a permit and confirm the parcel is inside Houston city limits.
+Verify the work needs a permit and the parcel is inside Houston city limits.
 Check deed restrictions, plat status, and floodplain maps.
 Use the Project Planner to list required permits.

-Prepare your documents
+2. Prepare your documents

-Apply in iPermits
+3. Apply in iPermits

-Pay fees & pull the permit
+5. Pay fees and pull the permit

 Pay the remaining fees, then pull and post the permit on site throughout construction.

-Schedule inspections through the portal; for commercial spaces, obtain a Certificate of Occupancy before occupying.
+Schedule inspections through the portal.
+For commercial spaces, obtain a Certificate of Occupancy before occupying.

 Inspections in Houston